Spend Analysis

 Leading enterprises want to follow their spend under management to harness these benefits and avoid the so-called maverick spending.

 Maverick spend is spend that does not follow company purchasing policies.
-Minimizing maverick spending is not only about getting those better prices and terms you have negotiated.
-More importantly, it ensures legal and CSR compliance through approved suppliers.
+Minimizing maverick spend secures better prices and terms and ensures legal and CSR compliance through approved suppliers.

-The percentage of spend impacted is a procurement key performance indicator (KPI) that is used as one of many measures of procurement success.
+The percentage of spend impacted is a procurement key performance indicator (KPI) used as one of many measures of procurement success.

-This blog will highlight the difference between addressable and impactable spend and tips and best practices for increasing total spend under management.
+This blog will highlight the difference between addressable spending and impactable spending and provide actionable tips and best practices for increasing your total spending under management.

-Spend under management can be referred to as addressable spend or impactable spend.
-Not all addressable spend is impactable, however.
+Spend under management can be categorized as either addressable or impactable spend.
+It’s important to note that not all addressable spend is impactable.

 A big pile of messy data sievo